opsone-ch/documentation/mailserver.rst

 .. note:: Good secured mail services will discard mails sent from hosts which are not particularly allowed to, eventhough the default behaviour is to accept every mail.
 To explicitly allow our mailserver to send mails from your domain you need to add an SPF record to your DNS zone

-.. warning:: Please make sure to include all other servers that should be able to send mails from your domain
+.. warning:: Please make sure to include all other servers that should be able to send mails from your domain.

 SRV Records
 ~~~~~~~~~~~